 \subsection{Adversarial Attack Vulnerability}

 It is noticed that adversarial attack not always succeeds and fails on some samples.
-This motives us to study what characteristics make these samples robust to the attack and retain the original decision.
-Specifically, we examined the attention area of different images in the context of classification problem, and analyzed its correlation with the vulnerableness to adversarial attack.
-This is Fig.\ref{fig:1} The data analysis was conducted with the classification network, InceptionV3~\cite{szegedy2016rethinking}, and over the 50,000 images in the development set of ImageNet 2012~\cite{deng2009imagenet}.
-Since we view visual attention as support on the highest output, the 38,245 development images with the correct top-1 prediction construct the image set $\mathcal{I}_{att}$ for attention analysis.
+This motivates us to study what characteristics make these samples robust to the attack and retain the original decision.
+Specifically, we examined the attention area of different images in the context of the classification problem and analyzed its correlation with the vulnerability to adversarial attack.
+The data analysis was conducted with the classification network, InceptionV3~\cite{szegedy2016rethinking}, over the 50,000 images in the development set of ImageNet 2012~\cite{deng2009imagenet}.
+Since we view visual attention as support on the most confident output, the 38,245 development images with the correct top-1 prediction construct the image set $\mathcal{I}_{att}$ for attention analysis.

-For each image $x\in\mathcal{I}_{att}$, its attention map $g(x)$ was calculated, and the ground-truth area $GT_l(x)$ corresponding to the correctly predicted label $l$ was also extracted.
-To examine whether the visual attention matches the actual object region, we made a comparison between the attention area and ground-truth area.
-The attention area was extracted by selecting image-specific threshold $\kappa$ so that $Att(x)$ and $GT_l(x)$ have the same area size.
-IoU (Intersection-over-Union) between attention and ground-truth area was calculated as follows:
+For each image, $x\in\mathcal{I}_{att}$, its activation map $g(x)$, and the ground-truth area $GT_l(x)$ corresponding to the correct label $l$ was extracted.
+To examine whether the visual attention matches the actual object region, we compared the attention and ground-truth areas.
+The attention area was extracted by selecting image-specific threshold $\kappa$, which makes $Att(x)$ and $GT_l(x)$ have the same area size.
+The IoU between attention and ground-truth area was calculated as follows: